MobilityDB/MobilityNebula/docs/guide/how_to_add_a_sink.md

     }
 }
 ```
 Generally, it follows the source approach but has a special configuration parameter that we can parse to create the correct output formatter.
+In addition, the MQTT sink exposes a few optional knobs:

+- `cleanSession`: defaults to `true`, but is forced to `false` when QoS 2 is selected so the broker retains session state.
+- `persistenceDir`: directory for file-backed message persistence.
+Strongly recommended for QoS 2 so the four-way handshake survives a restart.
+- `maxInflight`: caps the number of outstanding publishes.
+A conservative default is applied automatically for QoS 2.
+- TLS settings (`useTls`, `tlsCaCertPath`, `tlsClientCertPath`, `tlsClientKeyPath`, `tlsAllowInsecure`) enable secure brokers when needed.
+- Username/password fields remain optional; if supplied they are passed to the MQTT connect options.

+Together these allow the sink to support “exactly-once” publishing semantics when QoS 2 is used.

 ## 4. Implementation
 Sinks are implemented as their own pipelines that are invoked with a reference to a `TupleBuffer` and are expected to write this buffer into the target system/device.